brightmart/text_classification/README.md

 we also explore two seq2seq model(seq2seq with attention,transformer: attention is all you need) to do text classification. and these two models can also be used for sequences generating, and other tasks.

+we implement one memory network: recurrent entity network: tracking state of the world. it has blocks of key-value pairs as memory, run in parallel, which achieve new state of art. it can be used for modelling question answering with contexts(or history). for example, you can let the model to read some sentences(as context), and ask a question(as query), then ask the model to predict an answer.

 if you want to know more detail about dataset of text classification or task these models can be used, one of choose is below: https://biendata.com/competition/zhihu/